 This 4th Florence Conference on the Regulation of Infrastructures aims at taking stock of the major challenges infrastructure regulation is currently facing, paying attention to the mutual understanding effort that the regulators have to undertake.
 It does so by:

-We especially welcomed papers that link technology and institutions in developing and emerging countries: the list of selected authors as well as the titles of their papers is available here.
+We especially welcomed papers that link technology and institutions in developing and emerging countries.
 Outstanding papers will have the chance to be published in one of the FSR series.
 Furthermore, the best paper will be submitted for streamlined publication in a special issue of the Utilities Policy Journal.

 Building on the successfull experience of the third edition, the format of the Florence Conference on the Regulation of Infrastructures is unique: